How to Dry Shoes After Washing without Damaging Them

 Step 1: Look for a newspaper and remove pages with a lot of coloured ink

-Use the pages with less or no photos that concentrate a lot of ink in one spot.
+Use the pages with fewer or no photos that concentrate a lot of ink in one spot.
 Pages with photos may leak ink onto your white or leather shoes, especially since they are wet.

 Step 2: Remove laces and insoles